 In the 1930s, pro football was a small world compared with today’s game – on and off the field.
 Turk Edwards was literally a large reflection of that.
-Edwards, a 6-foot-2, 265-pound tackle, was gigantic for his day.
+Turk, a 6-foot-2, 265-pound tackle, was gigantic for his day.
 Called the "Rock of Gibraltar" and the "bouncing boulder," among other nicknames, he played eight seasons (1932 to 1939) for the Boston Redskins and Washington Redskins franchise.
 He was one of the fastest men in pro football, despite his exceptional tonnage.
 He used to spill many of the league’s fastest halfbacks after they had outdistanced all others.

 Edwards was a tremendous blocker and tackler at a time when players often stayed on the field for 60 minutes.
 He toyed with opponents using overwhelming strength and power, yet he had the speed to chase down ball-carriers.
 He claimed All-NFL honors in 1932, 1933, 1936 and 1937, and was instrumental on the 1937 Washington Redskins team that became NFL champions in its first season in the nation’s capital.

 Turk received offers in 1932 to play for the New York Giants, Portsmouth (N.H.)
 Spartans and Boston Braves.
-He chose the Braves, who submitted the highest offer: $1,500 for a 10-game season.
+He chose the Braves, who submitted the highest offer of $1,500 for a 10-game season.
 From Washington state, he even drove a busload of players to Boston for tryouts with the Braves.
 One of eight NFL teams, the Braves were kicking off their inaugural season.
-Edwards proved to be one of the prized catches for founder and owner George Preston Marshall and coach Lud Wray.
-The massive lineman established himself as a dominant force on offense and defense.
+Turk proved to be one of their prized catches and established himself as a dominant force on offense and defense.